cloudify-cosmo/docs.getcloudify.org/content/ops_guides/console_guide.md

 ## Role-Based Access Management

-There are three widgets in this section: "User management", "Tenants Managements", "User Groups Management".
+There are three widgets in this section: User management, Tenants Managements, User Groups Management.

 1. User management